GCuser99/SeleniumVBA/README.md

     'with installed browser, and then if needed, installs an updated driver Dim mngr As New WebDriverManager

-    'update the drivers and report the informative status messages MsgBox mngr.AlignEdgeDriverWithBrowser(".\msedgedriver.exe")
+    'check/update the drivers and report the informative status messages MsgBox mngr.AlignEdgeDriverWithBrowser(".\msedgedriver.exe")
     MsgBox mngr.AlignChromeDriverWithBrowser(".\chromedriver.exe")
     MsgBox mngr.AlignFirefoxDriverWithBrowser(".\geckodriver.exe")